 (Example of an Automatic Autoclave being unloaded)

-- Once the water is filled, you need to load your items for sterilization and shut the autoclave's door.
+- Once the water is filled, you need to load your items and/or supplies for sterilization and shut the autoclave's door.

-- Once the door is shut, lock the autoclave with its manual lock, set your desired temperature and set its timer.
+- Once the door is shut, lock the autoclave with its manual lock, set your desired temperature and set its timer cycle.

 - Once the autoclave is done sterilizing, you will need to manually open the door and exhaust the steam before setting the dry cycle.
 Please take note that the pressure will need to drop to zero as well.

-- Set the autoclave to its dry cycle by resetting its timer.
+- Set the steam autoclave to its dry cycle by resetting its timer.

-- Once the timer is up, usually by a beep or buzzing sound, the content can be removed.
+- Once the timer is up, usually by a beep or buzzing sound, the packaging supplies can be removed.

 As you can see, the manual process is much more tedious and time consuming.
 We always recommend our customers go with the automatic options, if they can afford it, but the manual process does the same job in its end.